Private networks are changing how public and private enterprises connect, operate, and communicate.

 With benefits like these, it’s no surprise that organisations and business leaders are increasingly asking what role a private network can play in delivering their business goals.
 Whether that solution is Wi-Fi, 4G or 5G, the key to find a partner that ensures the private network solution deployed closely aligns with the business challenge they face.

-The role of neutral host providers in private networks.
+The role of shared infrastructure providers in private networks.

-By allowing businesses to share the costs of the network, neutral host players provide an attractive option for companies that want the benefits but are wary of the costs.
-Neutral hosts also offer greater flexibility.
-Small-scale and large-scale businesses have different needs and neutral private networks can be customised to meet these in specific sectors or for specific customers.
+By allowing businesses to share the costs of the network, shared infrastructure players provide an attractive option for companies that want the benefits but are wary of the costs.
+They also offer greater flexibility.
+Small-scale and large-scale businesses have different needs and shared private networks can be customised to meet these in specific sectors or for specific customers.

 Which sectors should embrace private networks?